cedar-policy/cedar-docs/docs/collections/_overview/scenario.md

 unless { resource in principal.account };     // assumes that principal has "account"
 ```

 The order of the `when` and `unless` clauses matters in the case where one or more of them generate errors.
 Cedar evaluates the `when` and `unless` clauses in the order in which they appear in the policy.
 In the previous example, consider a scenario where the `when` and `unless` clauses generate separate errors.
 The order determines which error you actually see.
-If only one clause causes an error, the order can have an impact on the resulting evaluation, but not authorization, behavior.